ktodorov/eval-historical-texts/docs/arguments/postocr_arguments_service.md

 ```bash
 python run.py --challenge post-ocr-correction --configuration char-to-char-encoder-decoder --device cuda --seed 13 --language english --batch-size 32 --checkpoint-name english-post-ocr --evaluate --evaluation-type jaccard-similarity levenshtein-edit-distance-improvement --pretrained-weights bert-base-cased --include-pretrained-model --fine-tune-pretrained --fine-tune-learning-rate 1e-4 --pretrained-model-size 768 --pretrained-max-length 512 --include-fasttext-model --fasttext-model en-ft.bin --fasttext-model-size 300 --learn-new-embeddings --share-embedding-layer --hidden-dimension 512 --encoder-embedding-size 64 --decoder-embedding-size 64 --dropout 0.5 --number-of-layers 2 --bidirectional
 ```

+## Data

+The data which is provided by the organizers of the ICDAR 2019 challenge includes noisy OCR of printed texts from different sources and ten languages.
+We focus on English, German and French.
+We additionally make use of the full French and English data from the ICDAR 2017 challenge.
+Finally we use Overproof data in English ([link to website](https://overproof.projectcomputing.com/)) to further increase our dataset size.